Intelligent Software System for Low-Cost, Brightfield Segmentation: Algorithmic Implementation for Cytometric Auto-Analysis: Conclusion

+Compared with tools such as \textit{CellProfiler}, \textit{Cellpose}, and \textit{StarDist}, the proposed system provides a \textbf{fully local, unsupervised alternative} that removes dependence on training data, manual annotation, and high-performance computing.
+While deep learning approaches yield strong accuracy, their reliance on labeled datasets and GPUs restricts usability.
+In contrast, our CPU-based system achieves \textbf{comparable precision and reproducibility} on brightfield images of unstained cells.

-The authors declare that they have no competing interests relevant to the content of this article.acknowledgments\footnote{This preprint is not peer-reviewed and is provided under a specific license.
-Unauthorized use is prohibited and is the sole responsibility of the user.}, \end{credits}
+By bridging the gap between algorithmic research and practical deployment, this software delivers a \textbf{reproducible and interpretable platform} for quantitative microscopic image analysis.
+Its adaptability to diverse morphologies and imaging modalities, along with automated reporting, put its value for \textbf{biomedical research}, including applications in \textit{cell transplantation}, \textit{regenerative medicine}, and \textit{tissue characterization}, where precise structural \& spatial quantification are essential}\footnote{This preprint is not peer-reviewed and is provided under a specific license.
+Unauthorized use is prohibited and is the sole responsibility of the user.}.